-To further this mission, they created The Diversity VC Standard, an assessment and certification process that sets a benchmark for best practices for Equal Opportunity and Inclusion (EOI) in VC.
+To further this mission, they created The Diversity VC Standard, an assessment and certification process that sets a benchmark for best practices for Diversity, Equity and Inclusion (DEI) in VC.
 After much hard work, we are proud to announce that we officially achieved our Level 1 certification in June 2021 and are on track to reach our goal of Level 2 certification before the end of 2022.

 If you are interested in partnering with us or have other questions on the topic, please reach out to us at firstname.lastname@example.org.

 Our outreach to women specifically is further strengthened through Speedinvest Partner, Deepali Nangia.
 A winner of the UK Business Angels Association’s Investor of the Year 2021 award, Deepali is an accomplished Angel investor and advocate for female entrepreneurs who has proven over and over to be an invaluable asset during our journey.

 We are, naturally, very excited to be able to share the news of partnerships and certifications, but a culture shift in VC will not come from quick fixes and virtue signaling.
 The most meaningful results will come from learning to recognize and be consistently mindful of the biases that influence our decisions on a daily basis.
 This is what will lead us to achieving our goal of making DEI an integral part of Speedinvest’s DNA.